Fabbi/autoshift/Readme.md

 ### Configuration

 You can also configure the tool using a `.env` file.
-See [.env.defaults](.env.defaults) for all possible options.
+See [env.default](env.default) for all possible options.
 All those options can also be set via ENV-vars and mixed how you like

 Config precedence (from high to low):